mharbuck/MangoPi-Nezha/README.md

 # MangoPi-Nezha

-Here are some preconpiled binaries from some RUST CLI apps...
+Here are some precompiled binaries from some RUST CLI apps...

 I forget what they all do..